 The Integrated Curriculum also includes a variety of innovative bidisciplinary courses co-taught by faculty members from different disciplines on topics such as Neuroethics, Forensics, and Water and Energy.
 Bidisciplinary courses typically meet two Area of Knowledge requirements; some also meet a tag requirement.

-The components of the EC Integrated Curriculum are informed by national best practices, as embodied in the LEAP Guidelines of the American Association of Colleges and Universities.
+The components of the Elmhurst College Integrated Curriculum are informed by national best practices, as embodied in the LEAP Guidelines of the American Association of Colleges and Universities.